dacort/metabase-athena-driver/README.md

 ## Running

-With Metabase 0.32, drivers must be stored in a `plugins` directory in the same directory where `metabase.jar` is, or you can specify the directory by setting the env var `MB_PLUGINS_DIR`.
+Beginning with Metabase 0.32, drivers must be stored in a `plugins` directory in the same directory where `metabase.jar` is, or you can specify the directory by setting the env var `MB_PLUGINS_DIR`.

 Let's assume we download `metabase.jar` to `~/metabae/` and we built the project above.
 From the source directory: